ryantgyi/AWS-Cloud-DVWA-ELK-Stack-Project/README.md

 Ansible is being used to automate the configuration of our DVWA/ELK servers.
 Aside from minor network and file edits, no manual installation or configuration is needed.
 Our playbook files will be downloading, installing, and configuring our DVWA/ELK servers on our target machines.
 As seen in the diagram above, these machines are located on our private subnet.
 It is important that our target machines for our DWVA/ELK servers have an ubuntu operating system, otherwise the code inside our playbook files will not run.
 Our ELK server is set up to monitor the following machines
   -  DWVA1 with filebeat - 10.10.2.x/24
   -  DVWA2 with filebeat - 10.10.2.x/24
-  -  Note: The inital deployment of our DVWA machines do not contain filebeat.
+  -  Note: The initial deployment of our DVWA machines do not contain filebeat.
 This will be installed after our deployment of our DVWA machines.

 ## Using our Ansible playbooks
 In order to use our playbook files effectively, we need to have docker installed on a machine, in this case our Jumpbox VM.
 Once you have docker installed on your VM: